bign86/bign86.github.io/content/posts/2010-05-10-debian_list_packages.md

 ---
-title: "List packages in Debian"
+title: List packages in Debian
 date: 2010-05-10
 modified: 2011-09-09
 tags:
    - linux
    - debian
    - package
    - system
 categories:
    - debian
 author_profile: true
 draft: false
 comments: false
+slug: list-packages-debian
 ---

 It is often useful to have a list of installed software on your Linux box.
 For example if you are installing a distribution on many machines, in this way you can customize packages only in one and replicate the same system everywhere.
-Or, if your box crashes in a unrecoverable way, you can set up a new one in few minutes.\\
+Or, if your box crashes in a unrecoverable way, you can set up a new one in few minutes.\
 This howto works with `dpkg` present in Debian and derivated.

 ## Create the list of packages